FL0WL0W/EmbeddedIOServices/README.md

 # EmbeddedIOServices
 This is a unit tested hardware abstraction for embedded systems.
 The timer service has a built in scheduling system that can be used to trigger callbacks at precise times.
 The services are configurable for translating raw inputs and outputs to their meaning.
-I.E. sensor voltage -> sensor value (temperature, pressure, etc.).
+I.E. sensor voltage -> sensor value (temperature, pressure, etc.), Throttle position -> Stepper position.

 # Interfaces that need to be implemented when adding new hardware
 <ul>